 Stewie, Popcorn and the girls

 Before we moved to our current Happy Herd location, before we became vegans and before we started a sanctuary, we wanted to have our own chickens for eggs.
-We didn’t want to buy baby chicks but rather rescue chickens from slaughter, that still laid eggs but were no longer profitable to farmers, therefore being sent to slaughter.
+We didn’t want to buy baby chicks but rather rescue them.
 That was all before we realized we do not need to eat animal products.
-We were new to the whole rescuing farm animals and knew that chickens wouldn’t be voluntarily given to us, even if they had little value to farmers.
-So we rescued the ones destined for slaughter by going to the auction or finding chickens on craigslist.
+We rescued the ones destined for slaughter by going to the auction or finding chickens on craigslist.

 Stewie is our gentle giant rooster, rescued at 1 year old just before someone wanted to send him off to be slaughtered for his meat.
 He gets along with everybody, a true pacifist.
 He loves his girls and struts his stuff all over The Happy Herd!